 Is it necessary to purchase one program for the whole district?
 What an elementary needs may not be what is needed for middle and high?
 No, a district may decide what valid and reliable HQIR best meets the needs of each age level.

 Are there specific KDE-approved universal screeners and diagnostics for grades 6-12, like the list provided for K-5?
 Currently, there is not a list of KDE approved universal screeners or literacy diagnostic assessments for 6-12.
-However, if during the grant KDE provides a list of approved universal screeners and/or literacy diagnostic assessments, districts in the grant will be required to use a KDE approved universal screener and/or literacy diagnostic assessment.
+However, if during the lifetime of the grant KDE provides a list of approved universal screeners and/or literacy diagnostic assessments, districts in the grant will be required to use a KDE approved universal screener and/or literacy diagnostic assessment.
 All literacy diagnostic assessments must assess all 5 areas of reading- phonemic awareness, phonics, fluency, comprehension, and vocabulary.

 Will a district be required to select the HQIR before writing the grant application or will we be able to put in our plan that the provider will provide assistance to the team in selecting an appropriate HQIR as a part of the process and then provide training for the selected HQIR?
 The district is not required to select the HQIR before writing the grant application and should include information in the application that clearly states the planned grant activities including the selection and adoption process if the district is using grant funds to select and adopt the HQIR(s).